Co-creation is at the heart of Honeyscribe's work, inspired by the collective acts of bees and other pollinators.

 A Florilegium lightbox artwork capturing the first wildflowers of early Spring as a positive tool for wellbeing.
 It documents the unfurling of flora along the River Valley Parks, River Exe and Canal from Exeter to the Estuary in a visual map - an optimistic record of the natural world bursting into life during the tough lockdown months of early 2021.

-Created during lockdown 2, the project supports two strands of community engagement for local residents - those living in Shilhay housing on Commercial Road and ninety Year 1 pupils at Ladysmith Federation Infant School, their families and teaching staff.
-We are working particularly closely with 30 pupils in this year group who are children of key workers, many of whom work at the RD&E hospital near the school.
+Created during lockdown 2, the project supported two strands of community engagement for local residents - those living in Shilhay housing on Commercial Road and ninety Year 1 pupils at Ladysmith Federation Infant School, their families and teaching staff.
+We worked particularly closely with 30 pupils in this year group who are children of key workers, many of whom work at the RD&E hospital near the school.

 These early harbingers of Spring include Primroses, Snowdrops, Celandine, Blackthorn and Sweet Scented Coltsfoot re-emerging as deep Winter passes into early Spring and the daylight hours increase.